 Osteoarthritis: The Seasoned Traveler

-Rheumatoid Arthritis is a little different, and could be thought of as the rebel of the arthritis family.
+Rheumatoid Arthritis is a little different, and could be thought of as the rebel of the family.
 This is an autoimmune condition and the problems here arise from the immune system going rogue, mistaking joints as unwelcome intruders.
 They attack the joints creating inflammation, pain, and, at times, joint deformities.

 The Resemblance: